substrate-developer-hub/substrate-how-to-guides/docs/01-basics/helper-functions.md

 to perform various checks within the dispatchable.
 In both instances, using helper functions that cannot be accessed from outside the pallet are a useful tool to optimize for code readability and reusability.

-In this guide, we'll step through how to create an adder helper that checks for arthimetic overflow and  can be reused in any dispatchable.
+In this guide, we'll step through how to create an adder helper that checks for arithmetic overflow and  can be reused in any dispatchable.
 ## Steps